becodeorg/ai-track-news-aggregator/README.md

 ### Dashboard
-Create a dashboard that allow you to monitor the news.
+Create a dashboard that allows you to monitor the news.
 For instance :
 - what are the hot topics by country ?
 - how many articles published by country (by topic ?)
 - etc.
-- Optional and nice to have : recommend similar articles
+- Optional and nice to have: recommend similar articles
+- Optional: determine the overall sentiment of articles (e.g. talking about murdering an innocent child is rather negative, while an NYC marathon article would probably be rather positive) (hint: HuggingFace is a great platform)
 ![](img/dashboard.jpg)

 ### Presentation
 Create a small presentation (max.
-6 slides) explaining your choices (which sources? what technology ? what information?) and why you did it.
+6 slides) explaining your choices (which sources? what technology ? what information?) and why you did it (= the *business question* you are answering with your dashboard).
 The presentation should also show your dashboard specificity and its functionalities.

 ## Deliverables

 1. Publish your source code on a GitHub repository.

-2. Presentation
+2. Presentation (Canva, PowerPoint, Prezi, Google Slides,...) that addresses the following points (and more):
+- The business question (= why)
+- The sources you needed/used (= what)
+- The technology (= how)
+- The result
+- Your analysis (= pointers for business to make proper decisions or understand the context)

 3. Link to a public dashboard (optional)